 Eastover is a tiny town located in the state of South Carolina.
 With a population of 619 people and just one neighborhood, Eastover is the 218th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Eastover is generally considered to be a blue-collar town.
-44.50% of the Eastover workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Eastover, you'll notice that it is more blue-collar than most other communities in America.
+44.50% of Eastover’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eastover is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Eastover who work in office and administrative support (12.92%), maintenance occupations (12.44%), and law enforcement and fire fighting (7.66%).

 Also of interest is that Eastover has more people living here who work in computers and math than 95% of the places in the US.